|Orthodox Outlet for Dogmatic Enquiries||Dogma|

 c) Theory regarding the “transplanting” of souls.

-According to this theory, souls are “sown” into their children based on inherited succession, but also with God’s blessings – in accordance with the words in Genesis “increase and multiply”.
+According to this theory, souls are “sown” into the offspring - based on inherited succession, but also with God’s blessings – in accordance with the words in Genesis “increase and multiply”.
 This is the predominant theory to this day, which is also accepted by Saint Gregory of Nyssa.
 (3)

 3) As above, pp.189-191.